 You will also need your travel records to determine if you qualify for the Physical Presence Test or your residency status to prove you qualify for the Bona Fide Residence Test.[back to top]

 The IRS requires all income or expenses to be reported in US dollars.
 The IRS accepts two methods of dollarization on expat tax returns, both of which have the potential to bring tax savings.
 The IRS prefers that you itemize all income and expenses and use the exchange rate on the day payment was made or received.
 That said, there is the option to total all of your income or expenses and use the average annual exchange rate if, and only if, your income and expenses are earned or paid evenly over the year.
 You need to look at both exchange rates and see which will convert your income into the lowest USD amount.[back to top]

 What forms and schedules do I need to file with my US tax return?

 No matter the situation, US expats will need to complete Form 1040 – the exact same form you would need to file if you were living in the US.
 In addition, US expats will also want to complete Form 2555 (Foreign Earned Income Exclusion) and/or Form 1116 (Foreign Tax Credit) to take advantage of the tools in place to avoid double taxation.

 The schedules you will need to file depend on your personal circumstances, but the most common ones are:

 If a US expat is associated with any foreign financial accounts where the cumulative balances exceeded $10,000 at any time during the tax year, a Foreign Bank Account Report (FBAR) must be filed with the US Department of the Treasury.
-This form must be received by June 30th, or the taxpayer could risk the seizure of assets or a $10,000 fine.
-Note: the FBAR filing deadline will be changing to the Federal filing deadline of April 15th for 2016 filing and beyond – and you will be able to request up to a six-month extension.[back to top]
+The FBAR filing deadline has changed to follow the Federal filing deadline of April 15th, but US expats receive an automatic two-month extension until June 15th.
+There is also an automatic extension until October 15th.[back to top]